Machine Learning Enabled Scalable Performance Prediction of Scientific Codes: Case Study: SN (Discrete Ordinates) Application Proxy (SNAP)

 We extrapolate the reuse distances.
 In order to extrapolate the reuse distances, we use the memory traces produced for the above $6480$ inputs (same inputs used in predicting the basic block counts) of SNAP.
 As opposed to the single-variate reuse distance prediction in~\cite{ChennupatiSBTBM17}, ours is multi-variate prediction.
 Our predictions are based on the above mentioned input variables for SNAP while the output predictions are based on average reuse distances.

 An important challenge with reuse distances is that the number of reuse distances change with the increase in the input sizes.
 Predicting these varying distances across $6480$ data points.
 Therefore, we apply a binning strategy thereby predict a fixed number of average reuse distances.
 An interesting observation with reuse distances is that a few number of initial reuse distances are consistent irrespective of the input size.
-We ignore these consistent reuse distances from prediction while predict the average reuse distance of the bins.
+We ignore these consistent reuse distances from prediction while predicting the average reuse distance of the bins.
 In our strategy, we bin the changing reuse distances for each of the data point into $40$ bins, thus will have $40$ regression models.

 Figure~\ref{fig:reg_sd_extrapolate} and~\ref{fig:dnn_sd_extrapolate} show the normalized extrapolated reuse distances with respect to that of the actual distances for both symbolic regression and deep neural networks.
-Symbolic regression extrapolations for reuse distance are under predicted while that of deep learning are have less error in prediction.
+Symbolic regression extrapolations for reuse distance are under predicted while that of deep learning has less error in prediction.
+Although the deep learning model is hard to interpret, the performance of the predictions for reuse distance are accurate.
 Therefore, we decided to use the predicted reuse distances from deep neural networks as inputs to the AMMP.